-- One thing is for sure, warm winter hiking boots like some companies offer them normally are not the best choice.
-When walking in them your feet will get so hot and we that within hours you will have the first blisters.
+- One thing is for sure, warm winter hiking boots, like some companies offer them, normally are not the best choice.
+When walking in them your feet will get so hot that within hours you will have the first blisters.

 - Whatever shoes you get, make sure you give yourself plenty of time to train in them.

-- A usefull product, certainly for the 300 and 430 miles are the Neo Overboots.
+- A useful product, certainly for the 300 and 430 miles are the Neos Overshoes.
 You can wear these over your running shoes.
 They are wind- and waterproof and do not breath.
 So, they also act as a vapour barrier liner keeping back body heat when it gets really cold.
 And the waterproofness is great when you get to a place with overflow.
-Unfortunately, I think you still can't get these Overboots in Europe.
+These Overshoes are not easy to get in Europe.
 But you can order from North America or ask Coast Mountain Sports in Whitehorse to reserve a pair in your size.

 |Silva Trail Speed||

 47 g (headlamp), 162 g (batteries), 27 g (headband)

 |Black Diamond Icon Polar||

 ||27 g||€ 26.95||******|

 - Under normal circumstance you will be spending a lot of time on the trail at night.
 Especially when you do the 300 and 430 miles.
 So, really you do not want to compromise too much on your headlamp.

 - Have a close look at the range of the light and the battery life.
 You do not need the most powerful headlamps on the market but a certain light range is good as it will help you pick up the reflective tape on the Quest markers.
 The longer the battery life the less batteries you will have to take along.
 Thus saving weight.